mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 {% include image.html file="keto-sites.png" alt="Existing keto sites" max_width="700px" img_link=true %}

 My idea was KetoHub, a keto recipe directory.
-It would aggregate recipes from all the keto blogs so that you could browse them from one easy-to-use website.
+It would aggregate recipes from across the web into one easy-to-use website.

 It would be like Expedia but for keto recipes.